Belarus: Economy

-Belarus is a developing country.
-However, its 60th place ranking in the United Nations' Human Development Index places it in the category of states with; "very high" human development.
-It is one of the most equal countries in the world, with one of the lowest Gini-coefficient measures of national resource distribution, and it’s ranks 82nd in GDP per capita .Belarus has trade relations with over 180 countries.
-The main trading partners are Russia, which accounts for about 45% of Belarusian exports and 55% of imports, and the EU countries, which account for 25% of exports and 20% of imports.

-In 2019 the share of manufacturing in GDP was 31%, over two-thirds of this amount falls on manufacturing industries.
-The number of people employed in the industry is 34.7% of the working population.
-The growth rate is much lower than for the economy as a whole—about 2.2% in 2021.
-At the time of the dissolution of the Soviet Union in 1991, Belarus was one of the world's most industrially developed states by percentage of GDP as well as the richest CIS member-state.
+Belarus is a developing country, but at 60th place in the United Nations' Human Development Index, it has "very high" human development.
+In 2019, the share of manufacturing in GDP was 31%.
+Manufacturing employed 35% of the workforce.
+Manufacturing growth is much smaller than for the economy as a whole—about 2.2% in 2021.

-In 2015, 39.3% of Belarusians were employed by state-controlled companies, 57.2% were employed by private companies (in which the government has a 21.1% stake) and 3.5% were employed by foreign companies.
-The country relies on Russia for various imports, including petroleum.
 Important agricultural products include potatoes and cattle byproducts, including meat.

+Trade

+Belarus has trade relations with over 180 countries.
+As of 2024, its main trading partners were Russia, which accounted for 66% of Belarus' international trade, and EU countries, with 11% of the country's trade.

+In April 2022, as a result of its facilitation of the Russian invasion of Ukraine, the EU imposed trade sanctions on Belarus.
+The sanctions were extended and expanded in August 2023.
+These sanctions are in addition to those imposed following the rigged 2020 "election" of Lukashenko.

+At the time of the dissolution of the Soviet Union in 1991, Belarus was one of the world's most industrially developed states by proportion of GDP and the richest CIS member-state.
+In 2015, 39.3% of Belarusians were employed by state-controlled companies, 57.2% by private companies (in which the government has a 21.1% stake) and 3.5% by foreign companies.
 In 1994, Belarus's main exports included heavy machinery (especially tractors), agricultural products, and energy products.

-Economically, Belarus involved itself in the CIS, Eurasian Economic Community, and Union with Russia.

-In the 1990s, however, industrial production plunged due to decreases in imports, investment, and demand for Belarusian products from its trading partners.
+Economically, Belarus involved itself in the Commonwealth of Independent States (CIS), Eurasian Economic Community, and Union with Russia.
+In the 1990s, industrial production plunged due to decreases in imports, investment, and demand for Belarusian products from its trading partners.
 GDP only began to rise in 1996; the country was the fastest-recovering former Soviet republic in the terms of its economy.
 In 2006, GDP amounted to US$83.1 billion in purchasing power parity (PPP) dollars (estimate), or about $8,100 per capita.
 In 2005, GDP increased by 9.9%; the inflation rate averaged 9.5%.
+Belarus was ranked 85th in the Global Innovation Index in 2024, and remained in the same rank in 2025.

-Since the disintegration of the Soviet Union, under Lukashenko's leadership, Belarus has maintained government control over key industries and eschewed the large-scale privatizations seen in other former Soviet republics.
+Since the dissolution of the Soviet Union, under Lukashenko's leadership, Belarus has maintained government control of key industries and eschewed the large-scale privatizations seen in other former Soviet republics.

-Due to its failure to protect labor rights, including passing laws forbidding unemployment or working outside of state-controlled sectors, Belarus lost its EU Generalized System of Preferences status on 21 June 2007, which raised tariff rates to their prior most favored nation levels.
 Belarus applied to become a member of the World Trade Organization in 1993.
+Due to its failure to protect labor rights, including passing laws forbidding unemployment or working outside state-controlled sectors, Belarus lost its EU Generalized System of Preferences status on 21 June 2007, which raised tariff rates to their prior most favored nation levels.